IFRC DISASTER

 ONE FUND, TWO PILLARS

-IFRC-DREF is unique in offering both anticipatory action and disaster response in a single fund.
+IFRC-DREF uniquely supports both anticipatory action and disaster response within a single fund.

 Response Pillar